carlalbc/URPP_tutorials/Productivity_tools_GNUdatamash.md

 ## Combination of Datamash and Python

 There are many ways of transforming data to analyze it.
-Using *datamash* it is possible to quickly pass processed data onto a script and do more sophisticated analyses or plotting it directly with Python.
+Using *datamash* it is possible to quickly process data and use it as input into for a Python script performing more sophisticated analyses and/or directly plotting it.